ulrich-merkel/client-side-cache/README.md

 ## Introduction ##

 This javascript functions are demonstrating the possibility of client side caching via javascript and html5 storage apis.
 Page resources like **images, javascript files, stylesheets and html content could be saved locally** in the users browser.
 On subsequent page views these resources will be taken from cache and won't be won't loaded via network.
-This could reduce the number of http request used for page loading.
+This could reduce the number of http request used for page loading and therfore will improve page loading times.

 The given resources will be appended to the dom automatically in case of javascript and stylesheet files.
-You are also able to append data to a specific element on the page, e.g. to load images from cache.
+You are also able to append data to a specific element on the page, e.g. to load images from cache and display them without any http requests.
+The idea for this project is based on the beautiful lawnchair and wink libraries, but more focussed on official html standards and reducing http request.

+**Key features**

 + Cache resources (css, js, html, img) locally in the browser to avoid http requests
-+ Get best avaibale html5 client side storage api automatically
++ Get best available html5 client side storage api automatically, choosing between:
+	+ file system
+	+ indexed database
+	+ web sql datbase
+	+ local storage
 + Control lifetime and state of your resource files
-+ Append css and js data automically and dynamically to dom
++ Append css and js data automatically to dom
 + Avoid blocking download of javascript files
 + Save image files via base64 and append them to dom
-+ Control the application cache state
++ Control the application cache api state

+**Javascript files**

 You will find the latest javascript caching functions in the **build/** folder:

 + **build/cache.js**: The complete and uncompressed source code for development
 + **build/cache.dev.js**: The minified source code, but with some logging informations to keep track of the current cache states
-+ **build/cache.min.js**: The minified and optimized javascript caching for production
++ **build/cache.min.js**: The minified and optimized javascript caching functions for production

 ### Demo ####